Cross-country ski

 250 m steady gain

-Wide former road with classic tracks and a skate lane when maintained.
-No dogs.
+Wide former road with trackset classic-ski lanes and a skate lane when maintained.
+Dog access is restricted; verify current rules.
 Avalanche terrain begins beyond the groomed viewpoint area.

-The crown jewel of Lake Louise cross-country skiing.
-This wide, former road offers a steady, gentle climb with world-class views of the Valley of the Ten Peaks.
+A signature Lake Louise cross-country route.
+This wide, former road offers a steady, gentle climb with broad views of the Valley of the Ten Peaks.

 Tracksetting & Terrain